AT-11/trello-python-tests/README.md

                                     results: [[path: 'reportsPivotal']]
                             ])
                         }
+ 12. On main menu click on Open Blue Ocean and configure with github reposirtory the new pipeline

 ## About the Project
 On the 'core' folder we intend to put generic steps and functions that can be used on any API testing.